ChromeRHack/Unenrollment-Toolkit/README.md

 # Installation

 UTK Is an exploit that spoofs crossystem.
 It will appear to admins as if you are in verified mode when you are in devoloper mode.
-You can control extensions and policys use `CTRL+ALT+T` to enter mush (The UTK shell) when you enter the exploit.
+You can control extensions and policies use `CTRL+ALT+T` to enter mush (The UTK shell) when you enter the exploit.

 ## Developer Mode Installer